Stabbing boxes with finitely many axis-parallel lines and flats: Abstract

 \section{Abstract}

-We give necessary and sufficient condition for an infinite collection of axis-parallel boxes in $\R^{d}$ to be pierceable by finitely many axis-parallel $k$-flats, where $0 \leq k < d$.
+In this short note, we provide the necessary and sufficient condition for an infinite collection of axis-parallel boxes in $\R^{d}$ to be pierceable by finitely many axis-parallel $k$-flats, where $0 \leq k < d$.
 We also consider {\em colorful} generalizations of the above result and establish their feasibility.
 The problem considered in this paper is an infinite variant of the Hadwiger-Debrunner $(p, q)$-problem.